celery/ceps/draft/celery-5-high-level-architecture.rst

     Since we're mixing workloads to maximize our throughput a task which crashes the worker or leaks memory can crash the entire worker.

+To mitigate these issues CPU Bound Tasks may be globally rate limited to allow the main thread to complete executing :ref:`draft/celery-5-high-level-architecture:I/O Bound Tasks`.

 Boxed Tasks
 ~~~~~~~~~~~